 Completion of 50% of junior/senior in-major courses at UMKC.
 Additionally, accounting students must complete at least 15 hours of upper-level accounting courses at UMKC.

-Completion of the RooWriter, the ETS Proficiency Profile and other assessment exercises assigned by the Bloch faculty.
+Completion of the RooWriter, HEIghten, and other assessment exercises assigned by the Bloch faculty.

 Completion of the Constitution requirement.